Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 19 of 6919.
-Question19.
-What colour does hot stars appears?
-Correct
+19. What colour does hot stars appears?

 Though the stars appear to be alone, most of the stars exist as pairs.
 The brightness of a star depends on their intensity and the distance from the Earth.
 Stars also appear to be in different colours depending on their temperature.
 Hot stars are white or blue, whereas cooler stars are orange or red in colour.
 They also occur in many sizes.